yuvrajsinghgmx/ShopSmart/Readme.md

 - **Android SDK**: Android Software Development Kit for building Android apps.
 [Android SDK Website](https://developer.android.com/studio)
 - **MVVM Architecture**: Model-View-ViewModel architecture pattern for clean and maintainable code.
 - **Room**: Used for local database management and data storage.
+- Retrofit: HTTP client for API requests.
+- Pixabay API: Used to fetch images for list creation.
+- ViewModel: Manages UI-related data in a lifecycle-conscious way.

 ---

+## **Screenshots**

+Here's a sneak peek at ShopSmart in action

 ## **Code of Conduct**